Are Deep Learning Methods Suitable for Downscaling Global Climate Projections? An Intercomparison for Temperature and Precipitation over Spain: Experimental Framework, Models and Data

 \subsection{Observational Data: ROCIO-IBEB}

-As predictand, we choose the daily minimum and maximum temperature and accumulated precipitation (see Table \ref{tab:list_predictor_predictand} for further details) from the observational dataset ROCIO-IBEB 5km provided by the Agencia Estatal de Meteorología (AEMET) \cite{peral_serie_2017}.
+As predictand (i.e., the observational data used as the target for model training), we choose the daily minimum and maximum temperature and accumulated precipitation (see Table \ref{tab:list_predictor_predictand} for further details) from the observational dataset ROCIO-IBEB 5km provided by the Agencia Estatal de Meteorología (AEMET) \citep{peral_serie_2017}.
 This dataset provides high resolution data ($0.05^\circ$ horizontal resolution) for Spain and incorporates over 2000 ground stations which are assimilated using a 3D variational scheme imposing physical consistency.
+This large number of ground stations is crucial for a geostatistical dataset of this nature.
+Furthermore, the use of this dataset as a foundation for the latest National Plan for Climate Change Adaptation (PNACC), Spain's strategic framework for addressing climate change challenges, supports its reliability and quality.